khiner/flowgrid_old/README.md

 ### Default and custom connections

-Sound-machine is designed to connect processors to each other in an unsurprising way by default.
+FlowGrid is designed to connect processors to each other in an unsurprising way by default.
 However, default connections can be disabled for any processor by right-clicking on its node in the graph editor and selecting 'Disable default connections', which will disconnect any default connections and prevent them from being made to or from that processor in the future.

 When a processor is created, deleted, or moved, the default connections of the graph are updated to reflect the change.